Best Haridwar and Rishikesh One Day Trip from Delhi by Cab | Itinerary

 Triveni Ghat

 Triveni Ghat is a sacred ghat in Rishikesh, where the devotees take a holy dip in the river Ganga.
 It is believed that the ghat is the confluence of three sacred rivers, Ganga, Yamuna, and Saraswati.
 The ghat is famous for the evening Ganga Aarti, performed with the chants of Vedic hymns and the offering of lamps and flowers to the river.
-Visit during Delhi to Haridwar-Rishikesh one day trip by cab
+Visit during Haridwar and Rishikesh one day trip from Delhi by cab

 Location